ClinicalTrials.Veeva

 About

 People with bronchiectasis are prone to Pseudomonas aeruginosa (PA) infections, which can become chronic and lead to increased death rates and disease severity.
 Studies from cystic fibrosis suggest that eradication therapy aimed at PA can successfully transition patients to a culture-negative status, providing long-term benefits.
 Current guidelines for managing bronchiectasis in adults recommend eradicating PA when it is first or newly isolated; however, there is a lack of randomized controlled trials supporting such recommendations.
-The researchers hypothesize that both oral ciprofloxacin combined with Tobramycin inhalation solution and Tobramycin inhalation solution alone are superior to no eradication (inhaled saline) in terms of the eradication rates of PA, defined as a negative sputum culture of PA at both 24 weeks and 36 weeks.
+The researchers hypothesize that both oral ciprofloxacin combined with tobramycin inhalation solution and tobramycin inhalation solution alone are superior to no eradication (inhaled saline) in terms of the eradication rate of PA (with eradication defined as negative sputum culture results on two consecutive occasions separated by an interval of 12 weeks or more after the first drug administration).

 Full description